GautamSB/WPA2-Wireless-Security-Analysis-Lab/REPORT.md

 Perform an offline dictionary attack against the captured handshake to demonstrate WPA2 password recovery in an authorized environment.

-The correct passphrase was successfully identified from the supplied wordlist.
+The correct passphrase was successfully identified from the supplied wordlist (rockyou.txt).

 **Screenshot**